sciZer0/7/v/README.md

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-At the start, through a fair airdrop,  the whole Maximum Supply — all 100% of Vote tokens — is equally distributed among 1,000,000 people who become Voters (users).
+At the start, through a fair airdrop, 100% of Vote tokens are equally distributed for free among 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.